SimonWoodtli/zet/20221210022843/README.md

   version: 2
 ```

-    1. apply netplan: `sudo netplan apply`
+7. apply netplan: `sudo netplan apply`
-    1. ssh into VM with again with new IP
+8. ssh into VM with again with new IP
-    1. check changes: `ip a` and `ip r s`
+9. check changes: `ip a` and `ip r s`
-1. turn off VM: `shutdown no`
+10. turn off VM: `shutdown now`
-1. Go to Proxmox webinterface 'VM id' and 'Options' then 'QEMU Guest Agent' and enable it
+11. Go to Proxmox webinterface 'VM id' and 'Options' then 'QEMU Guest Agent' and enable it
-1. Boot up your VM
+12. Boot up your VM
-1. ssh into Pimox and test if qemu works `qm agent <vmid> ping` if no errors it's working
+13. ssh into Pimox/Proxmox Host and test if qemu works `qm agent <vmid> ping` if no errors it's working

 ### What works